JensMoeslund/Latex-template/README.md

 If you would like to use some other python packages for creating the figures, simply add them to the requirements.txt and rerun the command.
 That way the rest of the group also gets the requirements when you push the next time.

+## Comipilation
+To compile the pdf press and run the 'Main PDF' run configuration in the top right of the screen.

 ## Visual Studio Code
 If you like vscode better it is also an option.